 PSYCHIATRY, POLICY & GLOBAL HEALTH

-Divya founded and now serves as director of Early Childhood Services at Emma Bowen Community Service Center, where she oversees the therapeutic preschool and all attachment and play-based mental health services for children ages 0-8.
+Divya is the Founder and Director of Early Childhood Services at the Emma Bowen Community Service Center, where she oversees the therapeutic preschool, attachment- and play-based mental health programs for children ages 0–8, and the Ready to Launch Grant — through which she has built partnerships with over 50 community organizations.

-Divya consults on children’s mental health policy implementation at NY State Office of Mental Health.
-She has been involved in several global mental health initiatives and research projects, most recently in youth mental health program implementation in Mozambique and in implementing school-based wellness initiatives for newcomer immigrants in the Bay Area.
-She currently consults for Columbia International AIDS Care and Treatment Program.
+Divya volunteers with the Cornell Center for Human Rights, conducting psychological evaluations for undocumented children and training immigration attorneys in trauma-informed care.
+She also consults on children’s mental health policy implementation for the New York State Office of Mental Health and has contributed to several global mental health initiatives—including youth program implementation in Mozambique and school-based wellness initiatives for newcomer immigrants in the Bay Area.
+Currently, she consults for Columbia University’s International AIDS Care and Treatment Program (ICAP).

-She serves on the APA Council on Communications and previously served on the Council on Government at Advocacy Relations where she helped author an anti-racism guide for agencies.
+At the national level, Divya serves on the American Psychiatric Association’s Council on Communications and previously served on the Council on Government and Advocacy Relations, where she helped author an anti-racism guide for agencies.
 She also sits on the Board of Directors for The Arthur Project.
-She presents regularly on intersectionality, immigration, the prison system, and anti-racism as they relate to children’s wellbeing.
+A frequent speaker, she presents nationally on topics related to intersectionality, immigration, the prison system, and anti-racism, especially as they impact child and adolescent wellbeing.

 Taken at Dia:Beacon in New York